Application due date: TBD

 Subvention Grants can provide partial support toward expenses incurred in the publication of single-authored scholarly books and monographs, the recording of musical performances, and the installation of art exhibits.
 Other activities associated with the visual and performing arts may be eligible for subvention.
-Please contact Lynne Latham if you have questions.

 All HFA tenured and tenure-track faculty members may apply.